stat4reg/hdim.ui/README.md

 Built using code from the R-package **ui** available on CRAN.

 The code below replicates the case study in the manuscript "Valid causal inference with unobserved confounding in high-dimensional settings" by Niloofar Moosavi, Tetiana Gorbach and Xavier de Luna (2023).
-Link to arXiv version available here soon.
+Link to arXiv version: https://arxiv.org/abs/2401.06564
 On-line Supplementary material to this manuscript available in the file SuppMatValidCIUC.pdf: https://github.com/stat4reg/hdim.ui/blob/main/SuppMatValidCIUC.pdf

 Please note that the link to the data provided in the code is currently pointing to a specific location.
 In order to access the data, you will need to download it from this link: https://github.com/mdcattaneo/replication-C_2010_JOE.